Momentum-Team-10/momentum-team-10.github.io/phase-4-demo-guide.md

 # Demo Presentation Guide

-Your team has _n_ minutes of presentation time, followed by _n_ minutes of Q&A time with panelists.
-Each developer on the team will introduce themselves before the presentation begins, and then should have about _n_ minutes during the actual presentation.
+Your team has _x_ minutes of presentation time, followed by _y_ minutes of Q&A time with panelists.
+Each developer on the team will introduce themselves before the presentation begins, and then should have about _z_ minutes during the actual presentation.

 _Each person on your team should be prepared to answer questions_.
 Decide ahead of time who will take what type of questions (see the section below on prepping for Q&A).